-In previous posts, I have already discussed the sustainability initiative of Gucci, Louis Vuitton, and Prada, and also the sustainability initiatives of Bottega Veneta, Balenciaga, and Dior.
+In previous posts, I have already discussed the sustainability initiative of Gucci, Louis Vuitton, and Prada, as the sustainability initiatives of Bottega Veneta, Balenciaga, and Dior.
 These high fashion brands are among the most popular in the world, but there were still some missing from my posts.

 Therefore, in this post, I will discuss the sustainability initiatives of Chanel and Yves Saint Laurent.

 Armani was supposed to be on this list, but they have a sustainability report so extensive that it needs a post on its own.
 So the sustainability initiatives of Armani will be posted sometime in the next few weeks, so keep an eye out.